Higher education in Nova Scotia: 2000–2010

-Enrollment of undergraduate students in Nova Scotia universities is noteworthy as it impacts the funding formula.
+Enrolment of undergraduate students in Nova Scotia universities is noteworthy as it impacts the funding formula.
 Nova Scotia has a disproportionate number of out of province students, more than any other province in the country.
 The calculation that is based on a per-capita basis does not include out-of-province students, thereby bringing no provincial support from their home province.
 In 2003, university funding provided by the provincial government was $205 million, which was lower than the transfer of $211 million provided in 1992.
 Government grants covered only 41.9% of operating costs in 2001–02, the lowest proportion of any Canadian province.